 Inattentive Attention Deficit Disorder

-There are various types of attention to consider also.
-Sustained attention is the primary focus here, the ability to stay on task for a sustained period.
-Selective attention is also important.
-This is the ability to focus on a particular task or activity when there are other stimuli present.
+There are various types of attention to consider.
+Sustained attention is the ability to stay on task for a sustained period.
+Selective attention is the ability to focus on a particular task or activity when there are other stimuli present.
+Both are important.
 A successful student is able to focus selectively and for long periods.

 ADHD-PH (Predominantly Hyperactive) and Hyperkinetic disorder (where impulse control is lacking) are most often occur when there are sensory integration and brain chemistry issues.

 On the other hand, ADHD-PI (Inattentive ADD) is almost always due to language processing delays that create learning inefficiencies and inattentiveness:

 - Slow processing makes listening in class exhausting — many children just tune out

 - Language processing disorder impacts phonological awareness, causing labored reading and a lack of engagement

 - Missing instructions in class and reading difficulties lead to lack of interest in homework and/or arguments at study time

 These processing inefficiencies can plague your child all day long — in class, in social situations and at home.
 When the world is coming at you too quickly, sometimes the best form of self-defense is to just tune out.
 The same applies to reading time and homework, where the required tasks amount to mission impossible for your child.

 This avoidance or inattentive behavior will often lead to the inattentive ADD diagnosis.
 In a few cases, rather than disengage children may act out, distracting attention from the learning issues he is experiencing.
 As a result, in these cases, because of this hyperactivity, ADHD-PH may end up as the diagnosis.